Between Installation and Video Games: When Alternative Controllers Shift the Codes of Gaming

 This philosophy of détourning and bypassing manifests in handmade interfaces, designed in a resolutely DIY spirit.
 “It’s really close to maker culture: craft-based fabrication, sharing, open source.
 Controllers are often designed in fab labs.
 With alternative controllers, I have a freedom I won’t find anywhere else,” explains artist Émilie Breslavetz, who collaborates with Léon Denise.

-Events like A MAZE. or Maker Faire have thus become landmark gatherings for this experimental scene.
-“Very often we start prototyping with cardboard and tape,” continues Émilie Breslavetz.
-“We self-fund our works, so we often build in low-tech.
-But a good controller can evolve: Crashboard, for instance, went on to a second, more refined version after its public success.”
-Without always explicitly laying claim to the permacomputing movement (see the article “Permacomputing, tendance éphémère ou phénomène durable ?” – “Permacomputing, short-lived trend or lasting shift?”), these practices often share its principles: frugality, technological sobriety, and reuse.
-Artist Antonin Fourneau remembers: “Our budgets were derisory.
-With Jankenpopp, we asked ourselves how to produce ten installations with 500 euros.
-The solution: go to Emmaüs and buy 8-bit consoles at 5 euros each.
-For 15 or 20 euros, we simply modified the controller.
-Instead of a €1,000 computer, we got an installation out of a handful of components.
-It was videogame ready-made.”
+A MAZE. or Maker Faire have thus become benchmark events for this experimental scene.
+“Very often, we start prototyping with cardboard and tape,” continues Émilie Breslavetz.
+“We fund our works ourselves, so we often build them in low-tech ways.
+But a good controller can evolve: Crashboard, for example, had a second, more refined version following its public success.”
+Without always explicitly claiming the permacomputing movement (see the article Permacomputing: fleeting trend or lasting phenomenon?), these practices often share its principles: resource efficiency, technological sobriety, and reuse.
+Artist Antonin Fourneau recalls: “We had laughably small budgets.
+With Jankenpopp, we wondered how to produce ten installations with 500 euros.
+The solution: go to Emmaüs and buy 8-bit consoles for 5 euros.
+For 15 or 20 euros, we would simply modify the controller.
+Instead of a 1,000-euro computer, we could create an installation for just a few coins.
+It was video game ready-made.”

 Yet this videogame ready-made is probably not an end in itself.
 “What interests me is the détournement: how you take an industrial object, coming from a cultural industry, and joyfully divert it from its original intention,” explains Florent Deloison.
 In other words, what matters is less the end result than the intention and approach.
 As an artist and teacher at ESAD Orléans, Deloison uses alternative controllers as a teaching tool.
 I ask my students to choose a game on an emulator and hijack its interface or its controller.
 It’s a fascinating exercise because it questions the very notion of interaction: we change the meaning of the game, reveal its limits, sometimes through deliberately absurd setups.
 Under those conditions, engagement is total.”

-This collective, experimental approach is found in many public workshops, such as Make & Play, led by Tatiana Vilela dos Santos as part of the Stereogame event at Stereolux.
-Collectives like CTRL+ALT Baguette also contribute to this broader accessibility by sharing fabrication videos and tutorials online.
-The same logic of reappropriating a work appears in the way these alternative controllers are displayed: “The interactivity of a videogame work means we don’t simply undergo the system.
-And the controller is what allows us to reverse this power dynamic,” comments Olivier Mauco, president of the European Video Game Observatory.
-This analysis echoes the thesis “How Alternative Game Controllers Foster Reflective Game Design” by researcher Enric Granzotto Llagostera.
+This collective and experimental approach can be seen in many public workshops, such as Make & Play, led by Tatiana Vilela dos Santos during the Stereogame event at Stereolux.
+Collectives like CTRL+ALT Baguette also contribute to this democratization by sharing videos and fabrication tutorials online.
+The same logic of reclaiming a work can be seen when showcasing these alternative controllers: “The interactivity of a video game allows you not to be subjected to the system.
+And the controller allows you to reverse that power dynamic,” comments Olivier Mauco, president of the European Video Game Observatory.
+An analysis that echoes the thesis How Alternative Game Controllers Foster Reflective Game Design by researcher Enric Granzotto Llagostera.

 It is therefore hardly surprising to see alternative controllers making their way into museums today.
 First of all as mediation tools: “Gaming appears more and more in science museums, such as at the Cité des sciences.
 We learn better through experience—a pedagogy of making—than through the simple repetition of dogmatic discourses,” emphasises Olivier Mauco.
 But beyond mediation, more and more cultural institutions are taking an interest in these installation formats and their experiential potential.
 One of the most striking examples remains Eniarof, a key event bringing together around forty artists.
 Conceived in 2005 by Antonin Fourneau and inspired by the world of funfairs, Eniarof transforms attractions into hacked games, absurd interfaces, and playful interactive devices.
 “We celebrated our 35th edition in 2025.
 Eniarof is hosted by digital-art festivals or commissioned by cities,” says Antonin Fourneau.
 “At the beginning, alternative controllers were badly perceived, even within the video game scene: hacking retro gaming wasn’t always seen as a tribute.
 Today, new structures—immersive museums, hybrid venues such as Meow Wolf in the United States—are taking a closer interest.”